TRUE OR FALSE:

 Bleach is not only dangerous on its own, but becomes even more hazardous when combined with other cleaning agents.
 Bleach has also been linked to higher rates of respiratory illness (influenza, recurrent tonsillitis) in children with regular exposure.

-Interestingly, although it has long been touted as a mold killer, recent studies have shown bleach to be surprisingly ineffective, and in some cases actually worsening mold growth!
+Although it has long been touted as a mold killer, recent studies have shown bleach to be surprisingly ineffective, and in some cases actually worsening mold growth!
 In fact the EPA recommends avoiding bleach when treating mold growth.

 In a 1915 World War I battle, one of the first ever chemical warfare agents was deployed: chlorine gas.
 More than 150 tons of lethal chlorine gas was fired on French forces with devastating results.
 100 years later, Americans are using chlorine in everything from swimming pools to cleaning products to drinking water.